skater4/laravel-sentry-notifications/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-packagist]

-This package makes it easy to send Telegram notification using [Telegram Bot API](https://core.telegram.org/bots) with Laravel.
+This package makes it easy to send Sentry notification to different channels in Laravel.

 ## Contents